dunfrey/SpaceYNet-v.1/README.md

 # SpaceYNet
-> 2020 International Conference on Systems, Signals and Image Processing (IWSSIP)

-SpaceYNet: A Novel Approach to Pose and Depth-Scene Regression Simultaneously
+> SpaceYNet: A Novel Approach to Pose and Depth-Scene Regression Simultaneously

 ## Stakeholder